ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 What is the average period of motion?
 Include 4 decimal places in your measurement.
 :::
 #####
-Remember that the period, $T$, is determined by the length of the pendulum, $L$, and the acceleration due to gravity, $g$.
+Remember that the period $T$, is determined by the pendulum length $L$, and the acceleration due to gravity $g$.
 #####
 :::Figure:Equation
 $$T=2\pi \sqrt{\frac{L}{g}}$$
 :::
 #####
 1. Rewrite the Equation 1 to find $g$ in terms of $L$ and $T$.
-2. Given the value of $L$ that you measured earlier, and of $T$, which you found from the acceleration data, determine the value of $g$.
+2. Using the value $L$ that you measured earlier and $T$  which you found from the acceleration data, determine the value of $g$.
 3. Find the percent discrepancy between the value you found for $g$ and the accepted value of $9.806 m/s^2$.
 #####
 :::Question